MiloTodt/Rubix-Cube/README.md

 # Rubix-Cube
-## Multithreaded brute force Rubix Cube solver
+## Multithreaded recursive brute force Rubix Cube solver

 Finds the minimal number of moves to solve a Rubix cube utilizing a Spanning Tree.
 Written fully by hand in Rust.